appy-one/acebase/README.md

 **IMPORTANT**: AceBase is in beta stage.
 If you run into errors, make sure you have the latest version of each package you are using. ~~The database files created by older releases might be incompatible with newer versions, so you might have to start from scratch after updating.~~ The core functionality and file structures have been stable for quite some time, they are not expected to change in the near future.
 Additionally, from version 1.0.0 on (end of 2020), [semver](https://semver.org/) will be used to prevent breaking changes to impact older code. **Do not use in mission critical projects yet**!

-<a name="prerequisites"></a>
 ### Prerequisites

 AceBase is designed to run in a [Node.js](https://nodejs.org/) environment, as it (by default) requires the 'fs' filesystem to store its data and indexes.
 However, since v0.9.0 **it is now also possible to use AceBase databases in the browser**!
 To run AceBase in the browser, simply include 1 script file and you're good to go!
-See [AceBase in the browser](#browser) for more info and code samples!
+See [AceBase in the browser](#running-acebase-in-the-browser) for more info and code samples!

 ### Installing